Setting Up and Testing Sophos Firewall Application Control

 - Check which Firewall Rule ID was hit.

-- Check if Application Control recognizes the application.
+- Check if Application Control recognises the application.

 - In case of a block, check if the block is technically desired.